 Sunday September 23, 2007, Day 19

-The gale is still with us, it is supposed to be downgraded tomorrow to a just force 7 storm and then things will be back to normal by Tuesday or Wednesday.
+The gale was still with us, it is supposed to be downgraded tomorrow to a just force 7 storm and then things will be back to normal by Tuesday or Wednesday.

 I spent the morning quietly in the boat.
 In the afternoon I went for a ride with the dinghy around the bay looking for the ancient harbor in the N side of the bay.
 Just in case, if I found it, I took with me mask and flippers but I had no such luck.
 Porto Heli although an excellent and safe all weather harbor is somewhat strange.
-At least half of the stores are real estate agencies and one forth house either builders, architects, or civil engineers.
-Many of these store fronts are very fancy.
-Despite all this, most building here are of the cement box style of architecture and together with several run down high-rise hotels give the town a rather shabby look.
+At least ½ of the stores are real estate agencies and ¼ them house either builders, architects, or civil engineers.
+Many of these store-fronts are very fancy.
+Despite all this, most building here are of the cement box style of architecture, even the ones that house architects, and together with several run-down high-rise hotels give the town a rather shabby look.
 An exception to this are a few very elaborate mansions around the bay.
 I guess the main industry here is selling their land and transforming it into a concrete sprawl without any thought of the bleak future.
 Among the stores I noticed a sign from a car rental agency:

 Is this an unfortunate pun for Porto Heli?